MaxSmile/Vasilkoff.com/_portfolio/living_cyprus.md

 slug: "living_cyprus"
 url: "https://play.google.com/store/apps/details?id=com.thelivingapp.livingcyprus"
 extra: ""
-description: "Living Cyprus: React Native app, Nest.js backend, and Rect.js website.
+description: "Living Cyprus: React Native app, Nest.js backend, and ReactJS website.
 Your mobile passport to Cyprus's lifestyle.
 News, events, property listings.
 Stay connected for more features!"
 ---
 Vasilkoff Ltd is proud to introduce "Living Cyprus," a mobile application meticulously designed to serve as your guide to the vibrant lifestyle of Cyprus.
 Developed using React Native for mobile platforms, with a Nest.js backend and a React.js website, "Living Cyprus" offers users a rich, integrated experience of the island's offerings.